Kåre Ingebrigtsen

-Kåre Hedley Ingebrigtsen (born 11 November 1965) is a Norwegian professional football manager, executive and former player, who played as a midfielder.
-He last served as the manager of Ranheim.
+Kåre Hedley Ingebrigtsen (born 11 November 1965) is a Norwegian football manager, executive and former player, who played as a midfielder.

 Ingebrigtsen was nicknamed "Bruttern" ("the brother") during his career at Rosenborg, which was coined by friend and former teammate Jahn Ivar Jakobsen.

 Club career

 Ingebrigtsen played for Rosenborg, Lillestrøm, Manchester City, Strømsgodset, Byåsen and Malvik.

 He made 15 appearances for Manchester City, scoring three goals, all of them in an FA Cup match against Leicester City on 8 January 1994.

 International career

 Ingebrigtsen earned 23 caps for Norway.
 He netted on his debut on 7 November 1990 in a 3–1 friendly away victory over Tunisia.

 Managerial career

 In December 2004, Ingebrigtsen took charge of Rosenborg youth side.
 He became the manager of 2. divisjon side Ranheim in September 2006, before returning to Rosenborg in October 2007, where he acted as an assistant.

 Bodø/Glimt

 At the end of the year, Ingebrigtsen was appointed as manager of Bodø/Glimt.
 He remained at the club until July 2011 when he left his post as manager due to poor results.

 In April 2012, Ingebrigtsen took a short break from management to work as a car salesman.
 He later worked as an assistant for Viking from July 2012 until July 2014.